Jujutsu Kaisen 0: Plot

-Yuta Okkotsu is a timid, 16-year-old, high-school student who is haunted by Rika Orimoto, the cursed spirit of his childhood friend who died six years prior; they had promised to get married when they grew up.
+Yuta Okkotsu is a timid, 16-year-old, high-school student who is haunted by Rika Orimoto, the Cursed Spirit of his childhood friend who died six years prior; they had promised to get married when they grew up.
 Whenever Yuta is bullied, Rika comes to his defense and violently kills his attackers.
-In November 2016, Yuta meets Satoru Gojo, a jujutsu sorcerer under whose guidance he joins the Tokyo Prefectural Jujutsu High School to learn how to control Rika.
+In November 2016, Yuta meets Satoru Gojo, a Jujutsu Sorcerer under whose guidance he joins the Tokyo Prefectural Jujutsu High School to learn how to control Rika.
 There, Yuta meets the sorcerers Panda, Maki Zen'in, and Toge Inumaki, who try exorcising Rika but are easily stopped by her.
 Yuta starts training with Maki, who mentors him in swordsmanship.
-During a mission, Maki motivates Yuta to fight if he wants to be accepted, which causes him to briefly control Rika to destroy a cursed spirit.
+During a mission, Maki motivates Yuta to fight if he wants to be accepted, which causes him to briefly control Rika to destroy a Cursed Spirit.

 As three months pass, Yuta becomes more skilled, and is able to control Rika and develop a closer relationship with his fellow students.
 In a mission with Toge, Yuta is spotted by Suguru Geto, a powerful enemy sorcerer who was previously friends with Gojo, and wishes to eliminate all non-sorcerers.
-Launching an attack on jujutsu society, Geto invades the school to take Rika by force.
+Launching an attack on Jujutsu society, Geto invades the school to take Rika by force.
 Fearing for Yuta's safety, Gojo sends Panda and Toge to the school, where they and Maki clash with Geto, who severely wounds them.
 Angered, Yuta releases Rika and promises to give her his soul if she helps him defeat their enemy.
 In the aftermath, Geto has escaped, but is grievously injured and missing an arm.
 He is found by Gojo, who thanks him for intentionally sparing the students.
-Both reflect on their old friendship.
+Both reflect on their old friendship before Gojo executes Geto.

 After the battle, Yuta is surprised to find himself still alive.
 Gojo explains Rika did not curse Yuta; rather, when Rika died, Yuta accidentally cursed her using hidden energy he inherited from the figure Sugawara no Michizane, forcing her to remain by his side.
 Rika peacefully passes to the afterlife, asking an apologetic Yuta to live a full life.
-Yuta continues his work as a sorcerer with his friends, still wearing Rika's engagement's ring.
+Yuta continues his work as a sorcerer with his friends, still wearing Rika's engagement ring.